 Netflix is still our number one destination for movies, helped enormously by its variable crop of original films.
 A new one is dropping every week in 2021 – and while they're not all perfect, you'll find a few of those in our suggestions here for the best movies on Netflix.
+Our most recent addition to this list of the best Netflix movies is The Mitchells Vs the Machines, possibly its best family movie to date.

 Here's what's worth streaming right now on Netflix UK.